idea-statica/iom-examples/rcs/rcs-column.md

-# IOM Example - ConcreteColumn
+# IOM Example - Concrete Column

 This example describes how to define a concrete column in IOM (IDEA StatiCa Open Model).